 - Approx. 23 minutes for digging a single post hole in hardpan soil using a power washer and Roll-n-Vac together.

 - Hole size: 32″ x 12″ x 12″

 - Avoid breaking/damaging underground wires and pipes.

-- Eliminate the risk of damage and electrocution.
+- Eliminate the risk of damage or electrocution.

 - Dig post holes faster than using conventional tools.

-- Save money on concrete mix, and digging time, because holes are correct size for application.
+- Save money on concrete mix, and digging time, because holes are the optimal size for application.